 I’m not going to drone on about the benefits of being in shape.
 You’ve heard them before.
 I assume that you know why it is a good idea for cops to be in shape.

 I got fat when I was four years old, according to my Mom.
-I carried it through the school years.
+I carried it all through my school years.
 I was the last to be picked for any team in gym class.
-I was uncoordinated.
+I was uncoordinated as hell.

 In high school, it was awkward to ask a girl on a date and difficult to find one who wanted to go out with me.

 I was obese.
 The military wouldn’t take me due (in part) to my weight.

 In 1987, I took a new job that required a complete new work wardrobe.

 At the end of my first year there, I’d gained so much weight that I could no longer put my wallet into my pants pocket.
 I was smoking 3 packs of cigarettes daily and had a cough that worried me.

 Exercise?
 Forget it!

 At the urging of a buddy and with some trepidation, I made an appointment with a new doctor.
 He examined me from head-to-toe.
 Following the physical, he told me: start exercising, quit smoking, and lose weight.